Merdricon/Merdricon/README.md

+###

-### telescope I’m currently working on multiple projects!
+- 🔭 I’m currently working on multiple projects

-seedling I’m currently learning Python & HTML/JS
+- 🌱 ’m currently learning Python & HTML/JS

-zap Fun fact There's no fun fact :c
+- ⚡ Fun fact: There's no fun fact :c

 <!--
 **Merdricon/Merdricon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.